abauville/Sunaba/README.md

 - ffmpeg () to create videos

 ## Installation on MacOSX
+To build the code from source a number of packages and softwares are required

+# clone this git repository #

+# Getting command line tools (including GCC) #
+1. install Xcode from the AppStore
+1. open Xcode, agree to the license
+1. open a terminal
+1. type $ xcode-select --install, then click install when prompted

+note: the last step needs to be repeated in case of upgrading MacOSX the command line tools include only GCC 4.2.1.
+For optimal speed, a newet version is recommended.
+It can be obtained from a package manager.
+Below, I use the package manager Homebrew

-# Using Homebrew package manager
+# Getting extra packages from Homebrew #
+1. Download and install Homebrew on https://brew.sh

-- brew install gcc-5 // (by default MacOS calls clang which doesn't work very well with omp)
+- brew install gcc // (by default MacOS calls clang which doesn't work very well with omp)
 - brew install glfw3
 - brew install glew
 - brew install libpng